tm1981/storefront_backed/README.md

 ### 2. DB Creation and Migrations

-the first script to run is the DB Migration script for creating the Database Tables
+the first script to run is the DB Migration script for creating the Database Tables but before running the migration update database.json file with your database information

 ```
 npm run dbsetup